peterlugtig/peterlugtig.github.io/content/courses/SDA/week4.md

 [R exercise complete answers](/files/SDA/week4/class_exercise_week_4_complete.Rmd)

 ## Take home exercise
-Review the survey documentation of your adopted design-based survey (see week 2).
+Review the survey documentation of your adopted design-based survey (see weeks 1,3).
 Work out the sampling design on paper (not in R!), and bring the results to class.
 [R exercises](/files/SDA/week4/take_home_exercise_week_4.pdf)